 WordPress is an open-source publishing platform that can be used for setting up a blog or website easily.
 In fact it’s one of the most popular publishing platforms on the web.
 Setting up a WordPress install on your own domain can be done by following these simple steps:

-Go to https://domains.unf.edu and click on the Get Started button, or click on the Dashboard link in the upper right corner.
+Go to https://domains.unf.edu and click the Sign-up/Sign-in Dashboard link in the upper right corner.

 If you see a screen that asks you to choose a domain, you haven’t signed up yet, so you need to Get Started with a UNF Faculty Domain.

 From your cPanel (Dashboard), locate and click the WordPress Application icon.

 You will now see the Installatron WordPress screen.
 It presents you with loads of information about WordPress including what the latest version is, What’s New, a Live Demo, and a Showcase of sites using WordPress.
 Explore these if you would like.

 When you’re ready, click the + install this application button.
 (NOTE* – don’t click the down arrow at the end of the button – that’s for importing from an existing installation).